pokemon-it/docs/README.md

 - 1 round = 7 days.
 - NFT will continue generate reward even after round 17 and capped by 200% of nft value.
-- Each round lasts 7 days.
-Users may claim rewards only after that round ends.
-During an running round, users can view accumulated rewards in real time but not allow to claim it.
+- Reward is only claimable when round ends.
+During active round, user can view accumulated rewards in real time but not allow to claim it.
-- if user surrended before round end, he will lost accumulative reward of that round.
+- if user surrended before round end, he will lost accumulative reward of that specific round.
 - Example 1.
 At day 17 * 7 th, total payout percentage is 60.34%.
 - Example 2. no payout when user unstake nft at day 3.
 - Example 3. payout is 0.3% * 7 when user unstake nft at day 7 and round is ended.